 - Soak your feet for 15-20 minutes in this mixture.

-- After about 10 minutes of soaking, start massaging your heels that are still into the basin soaked in milk-honey mixture.
+- After about 10 minutes of soaking, start massaging your heels that are still into the basin soaked in a milk-honey mixture.

 - Keep doing this for about 10 minutes.